 Meet the veterinarians

-About Dr. Brenda Ontiveros
+About Dr. Brenda Ontiveros, ACPEV

 I was born and raised in Southern California and grew up with many family pets that I adored.
 My passion for animals early on in life guided me to work at a local animal hospital during high school.
 This experience at a young age solidified my interest in helping animals throughout my entire career.
 Naturally, my path led me to Western University of Health Sciences in Pomona, California where I ultimately became a veterinarian.